dudeperf3ct/dudeperf3ct.github.io/content/posts/til_cloud_vm.md

 * MicroVMs are still VMs, just optimized to be small and fast (minimal device model).
 * Unikernels are an alternative style of guest image: application + library OS components instead of a general-purpose OS.

 All these virtualization provide strong isolation but with a cost on performance.
+If you are interested to learn more about the history of virutualization, Xen project has an excellent [chapter](https://wiki.xenproject.org/wiki/Book/HelloXenProject/1-Chapter) on the same topic.

 Next steps for me would be creating some exciting projects using these technologies, get more hands on experience using and building cool projects.